 GRMN 117.
-Societies Past and Future: Marxism, Fascism, and In-Between in German Culture

-Not long Not long ago, it seemed that the world's future was destined to be a version of US-American culture, what some called "the end of history."
-Today we need to look farther afield to understand the decline of democracy and liberalism; the history of German politics and culture gives us important insights to the attractions and pitfalls of social movements in the post-American century and questions of transnationalism.
+Societies Past and Future: Marxism, Fascism, and In-Between in German Culture farther afield to understand the decline of democracy and liberalism; the history of German politics and culture gives us important insights to the attractions and pitfalls of social movements in the post-American century and questions of transnationalism.
 In this course we will look back (via history, literature, film, and philosophy) at German-cultural ways of thinking communal living.
 We will examine societies which had multiple different forms of government and social organization in a single century (Empire, Republic, Fascism, Communism, Social Market Democracy, European Union) and ask questions such as: What are the attractions of totalitarianism?
 How are national and post-national identities formed?
 How do imaginative visions of the future comment upon and shape the way modern societies are organized and transform themselves?
 Course offered in English.